aiida-vasp/aiida-vasp/docs/source/developments/tests.md

 Set `MOCK_VASP_POTCAR_PATH` to the path containing the POTCAR files, this will upload the POTCAR and create a corresponding `PBE.54` potcar family.
 The `MOCK_VASP_UPLOAD_PREFIX` should be set when constructing the calculation input, as the custom scheduler comments.
-This allows one to known which calculation data is for which test case.
+This allows one to know which calculation data is for which test case.
 Finally, run the tests as usual as `pytest`, and rerun without setting the environmental variables above to make sure they pass without using the actual VASP executable.